-As for annual consumption, the ONSG forecast is done by technology categories, such as biomass, thermal peaking plants and small-scale wind farms.
-The forecast impact on maximum and minimum demand is calculated based on the different technologies' historical generation at time of maximum or minimum demand37, grown proportionally with any forecast growth in installed capacity.
+As for annual consumption, the ONSG forecast is done by technology categories, such as small-scale wind farms.
+The forecast impact on maximum and minimum demand is calculated based on the different technologies' historical generation at time of maximum or minimum demand, grown proportionally with any forecast growth in installed capacity.